tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 - The JWE Initialization Vector value MUST be empty.
 - The JWE Authentication Tag MUST be empty.
 - The JWE Encrypted Key MUST be empty.
-- The "aad" parameter MUST take the Additional Authenticated Data encryption parameter defined in Step 14 of
-  Section 5.1 of {{RFC7516}} as input.
+- The "aad" parameter MUST take the Additional Authenticated Data encryption parameter defined in Step 14 of Section 5.1 of {{RFC7516}} as input.

-In this setup, the 'enc' (Encryption Algorithm) parameter MUST NOT be present because the ciphersuite (KEM, KDF, AEAD) is fully-specified in the 'alg' parameter itself.

-This is a deviation from the rule in Section 4.1.2 of {{RFC7516}}.

-This example demonstrates the use of an encapsulated key with JSON Web Encryption Integrated Encryption and Compact Serialization:
+The following example demonstrates the use of Integrated Encryption with Compact Serialization:

 ~~~
 eyJhbGciOiJIUEtFLUJhc2UtUDI1Ni1TSEEyNTYtQUVTMTI4R0NNIiwiZXBrIjp7Imt0eSI6IkVLIiwiZWsiOiJCQU9TeWV3M05JLUkwNEd2WU1MT3Y0cDBEVG5WMWZjWnBFVW10dGs0YkRTdDAtakxzY0FDN3h3MjdORTFHZ0VuMUgtM3ZXSFA5eW1BOHl4aFRmVDBkYjQifX0...afBw3T1hUNjci4qq3ZZ-9KxnttB0iCEO_GUqbIStqYqB5DgRDpyYSuvoH1mMA31qKPqB41ld5mSP34yUys6WJM7nstDJ1-4nqUdhRpgfkGTECA.
 ~~~
-{: #compact-example align="left" title="Integrated Encryption Encryption"}
+{: #compact-example align="left" title="Integrated Encryption with Compact Serialization"}

 ### Key Encryption

+This mode support more than one recipient, and JSON Serializations.

-In Key Encryption mode, HPKE is used to encrypt the	Content Encryption Key (CEK), and the resulting ciphertext is included in the JWE ciphertext.
-The (compressed) plaintext will be encrypted using the CEK as explained in Step 15 of Section 5.1 of {{RFC7516}}.
+HPKE is used to encrypt the	Content Encryption Key (CEK), and the resulting ciphertext is included in the JWE ciphertext.

-In this mode, JWE JSON serialization MUST be used.
+The plaintext will be encrypted using the CEK as explained in Step 15 of Section 5.1 of {{RFC7516}}.

 The sender MUST place the 'epk' and 'alg' parameters in the per-recipient unprotected header to indicate the use of HPKE.
-Optionally, the per-recipient unprotected header MAY contain the 'kid' parameter used to identify the static recipient public key used by the sender.
-The 'enc' (Encryption Algorithm) parameter MUST be present to identify the content encryption algorithm used to perform encryption on the plaintext to produce the ciphertext.
-The "enc" Header Parameter MUST occur only within the JWE Protected Header.
+The "enc" (Encryption Algorithm) Header Parameter MUST be present in the JWE Protected Header.

 In Key Encryption mode:
 - The JWE Encrypted Key MUST be the base64url encoded 'ct' value.
 - The JWE Initialization Vector MUST be produced as described in { Section 5.1 of RFC7516 }
 - The JWE Authentication Tag MUST be produced as described in { Section 5.1 of RFC7516 }

-In JWE JSON Serialization, the following mechanisms MUST be selected to provide protection against an attacker who manipulates the encryption algorithm in the 'enc' parameter in the protected header.
-The attack is discussed in {{?I-D.draft-ietf-lamps-cms-cek-hkdf-sha256}}:

-   * The "aad" parameter MUST take the Additional Authenticated Data encryption parameter defined in Step 14 of Section 5.1 of {{RFC7516}} as input to encrypt the CEK.
-If the attacker changes encrytion algorithm in the 'enc' parameter prior to delivery to the recipient, then the recipient will derive a different authentication tag, leading to decryption failure and resulting in an OpenError.

 This example demonstrates the use of an encapsulated key with a JSON Web Encryption with Key Encryption as described in this document.